wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 == Installation ==

-1. Upload the entire `umbrella-antivirus-hack-protection` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `umbrella-antivirus-hack-protection` folder to the `/wp-content/plugins/` directory or download it from Plugins in WordPress Dashboard.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 You will find the 'Site Protection' tab in your WordPress admin panel.